Mc-Zen/zero/src/parsing.typ

     }
     return (main, prefix, suffix)
   }
-  return none
 }

 #let nonum = highlight

 #assert.eq(content-to-string-table[], none)
-#assert.eq(content-to-string-table[#""], none)
 #assert.eq(content-to-string-table[alpha ], none)
 #assert.eq(content-to-string-table[#nonum[€]12], ("12", [€], none))
 #assert.eq(content-to-string-table[#nonum[€]12.43#nonum[#footnote[1]]], ("12.43", [€], footnote[1]))

-/// Converts a number into a string if the input is either
+/// Converts the input into a string if the input is either
 /// - an integer or a float,
 /// - a string,
 /// - or a content value that contains only text nodes but does not start